-The Town of Kirkland rapidly changed from its rural origins to a residential area and functions, a lot because of the Trans-Canada Highway that officially opened in 1962.
+The Town of Kirkland rapidly changed from its rural origins to a residential area and functions mostly because of the Trans-Canada Highway that officially opened in 1962.

 An Highway that divides the Town into two parts, but that also provides an easy access to downtown Montreal.